How to Do Laundry: A Step-by-Step Guide

 - Stain removal: Pre-treating your laundry offers your best chance of getting a stain out of any fabric because it gives the treatment time to work.
-How you treat the stain will depend on what type of stain it is (see the chart above) but, in general, Mann recommends pre-treating stains with a bit of laundry detergent and a soft brush or her natural go-to for just about everything: a bit of white vinegar and baking soda.
+How you treat the stain will depend on what type of stain it is but, in general, Brown recommends pre-treating stains with Oxyclean, Grandma’s Stain Remover, or her natural go-to for just about everything: a bit of white vinegar and baking soda.
 “Regardless of what treatment method you use, allow the stain remover to sit for about 30 minutes,” she says.
 “Then either rinse and repeat if the stain is still there or toss it in the laundry.”

 - Odor removal: Though your instinct may be to pour more detergent or fragrance on the problem, that won’t work.
 Instead, Saliu recommends spraying or squirting some diluted vinegar on the odor-ridden areas and soak in a basin of water.
 “Sometimes I do a pre-wash with vinegar and then a second quick wash with my detergent.
 I promise it works!”
 Or you could try a product like Clorox Laundry Sanitizer that kills odor-causing bacteria to make clothes smell fresh.

 Most of your clothing and bedding is going to be washed in your machine so it’s important to understand how your specific model works.
 Read the owner’s manual.
 Tip: You can probably find it online if you’ve long since tossed yours.
 And if you’re washing your sheets, try using a tool like Wad-Free for Bed Sheets to avoid tangles.

 Colors and whites need to be separated, especially if the colored items are being washed for the first time and may bleed.
 Colors should always be washed in cold water—and whites can, too, although some people like to use warm or even hot water for those.